 6 Most Common Stock Management Mistakes

-So why does counting your inventory regularly result in mistakes?
+So why does counting your food inventory regularly result in mistakes?

 After all of the hullabaloo, Nike’s stock price plummeted 20%, It was slapped by several class-action lawsuits, and became the poster child for inefficient implementations.
 Fortunately, they were able to bounce back by using a better stock control system.
 If it can happen to one of the biggest companies in the world, it can happen to you too.